vocalpy/crowsetta/doc/howto-user-format.rst

 ------------------------------------------------------------

 Below we’ll walk through a case study for using ``crowsetta`` with your annotation format.
-Here’s an outline of the steps we’ll walk through:
+Here’s an outline of the steps we’ll go through:

+1. get your annotations into some variables in Python (maybe you already wrote code to do this)
-1. use the ``Sequence`` “factory function” (we’ll explain what that means) to conveniently turn annotations in your format into ``Sequence``\ s
+2. use one of the ``Sequence`` “factory functions” (we’ll explain what that means) to conveniently turn your annotations into ``Sequence``\ s
-2. create a function that uses this code to take annotation files as an argument, and return ``Sequence``\ s
+3. turn the code you just wrote into a function that takes annotation files as an argument, and returns ``Sequence``\ s
-3. make a ``Transcriber`` that knows to use this function when you tell it you want to turn your annotation files into ``Sequence``\ s
+4. make a ``Transcriber`` that knows to use this function when you tell it you want to turn your annotation files into ``Sequence``\ s
-4. use the ``to_seq`` method of the ``Transcriber`` that you make to turn your annotation files into ``Sequence``\ s that you can use in Python code for your analysis
-5. use the ``to_csv`` method to share your annotation in a simple text file that others can use without having to know about the format

 Case Study: the ``BatLAB`` format
 ---------------------------------